FBI: ‘Vehicle of interest’ stopped in Chelsea bombing

 Golden could not immediately be reached late Sunday night.

-AP also reported early Monday that investigators are examining a suspicious device found in a trash can near a New Jersey train station, and service on the busy Northeast Corridor line had been suspended.
+AP reported a suspicious device found in a trash can near a New Jersey train station exploded early Monday as a bomb squad was attempting to disarm it with a robot, officials said.

-Elizabeth Mayor Christian Bollwage said two men called police and reported seeing wires and a pipe coming out of the package after finding it at about 9:30 p.m.
-Sunday.
+According to AP, Elizabeth Mayor Christian Bollwage said that the FBI was working to disarm one of five devices found in the same bag, which was discovered in a trash can by two men around 8:30 p.m.
+Sunday, near the Elizabeth train station on New Jersey Transit’s Northeast Corridor rail line.
+The men had reported seeing wires and a pipe coming out of the package, Bollwage said.

-Bollwage said the Union County bomb squad’s robotic device indicated the package the men left under a train trestle could be a live bomb.
-He said the FBI and state police will decide how to remove the device.
+There was no immediate report of injuries or damage.
+A message left with the FBI wasn’t immediately returned.

-Service on New Jersey Transit was suspended between Newark Liberty Airport and Elizabeth, the AP reported, and New York’s emergency management department said New Jersey-bound Amtrak trains are being held at New York Penn Station.
+NJ Transit service was suspended early Monday between Newark Liberty Airport and Elizabeth, and New Jersey-bound Amtrak trains were being held at New York Penn Station, officials said, while New York-bound Amtrak trains were being held in Trenton.

-A message left by the AP with the FBI wasn’t immediately returned.

-The developments come nearly 24 hours after dozens were injured after an explosive device rocked a Chelsea neighborhood.
+The developments came nearly 24 hours after 29 people were injured after an explosive device rocked a Chelsea neighborhood.
 Another possible explosive, a pressure cooker with wiring, was also discovered nearby and removed for analysis.

 Gov. Andrew M. Cuomo said at a Sunday news conference that it was too early to say whether the explosion, as well as the discovery of what appeared to be a pressure cooker with a cellphone attached a few blocks away, could be linked to international terrorism, but added “a bomb exploding in New York is obviously an act of terrorism.”